Learning about and with digital technologies will contribute to developing an informed digital society.

 This video demonstrates an approach to integrating digital technologies across the curriculum.
 This is a demonstration of an activity from the Computer Science Unplugged collection of games and activities.
 It demonstrate Computer Science without using computers.
 For more information, see the activity called "Treasure Hunt – Finite-State Automata" at http://csunplugged.org .

 Digital fluency is about using a digital system effectively.
 It means understanding how to use digital technologies, deciding when to use specific digital technologies to achieve a desired outcome, and being able to explain why the technologies selected will provide their desired outcome.

-Digital Technologies is about learning to be a creator in the digital world, not just learning to use systems.
+Digital technologies involves computational thinking – learning to be a creator in the digital world, not just learning to use systems.
 Digital Technologies is not about learning with technology (e-learning), it's learning about technology.

 Both are important, but if we teach students only to use digital devices, they will be consumers limited to making do with whatever the makers of digital technologies produce, and as a country we will be buying in technology rather than creating it and selling it to others.